NathanDan/NathanDan/README.md

 ### Hi there I'm Nathan 👋
-👨🏻‍💻 I am a Sr Associate Analytical Technical Support Engineer @ SAS.
+👨🏻‍💻 I am a Sr Associate Analytical Technical Support Engineer @ SAS

-👨🏻‍🎓 I have a BSc (Hons) and MSc in Computer Science.
+👨🏻‍🎓 I have a BSc (Hons) and MSc in Computer Science

-⚡ I am intreseted in all things that involve data by creating visual representations to identify trends and patterns within.
+⚡ I am intreseted in all things that involve data by creating visual representations to identify trends and patterns within

-📫 Reach out to me on LinkedIn (https://www.linkedin.com/in/nathan-jones-001/).
+📫 Reach out to me on LinkedIn (https://www.linkedin.com/in/nathan-jones-001/)

 <!--